ozkanpakdil/ozkanpakdil.github.io/my_collections/_posts/2023-05-06-vscode-in-context-menu.markdown

 Selection=Any
 Extensions=dir;
 ```
-Then in files go to folder you want to open with VScoe then right click and choose open in VS Code.
+Then in files go to folder you want to open with VScode then right click and choose open in VS Code.